 A haunted trip to the town should also take in the smallest house in Britain.
 Measuring 72 inches across, 122 inches high, the house has been declared too small for human habitation, but its current owner has reported strange smells and sightings when she opens it up for visitors.

 Carew Castle, Pembrokeshire

 So far, lots of the places we've mentioned have apparently been visited by ghostly men, women or children, but Carew Castle goes one step further: on dark and stormy nights, it is reportedly visited by the ghost of a deathly barbary ape!
-Other haunters include a Celtic warrior, a kitchen boy who clatters pots and pans and a white lady named Princess Ness who passes through on days with stark daylight or a full moon.
+Other haunters include a Celtic warrior, a kitchen boy who clatters pots and pans and a white lady named Princess Nest who passes through on days with stark daylight or a full moon.

 You can visit the castle during the day or hire it during the evening, if you dare to discover what lurks around at night.
 Check out the Carew Castle website for details on upcoming events, including witch hunts and ghost tours!

 Originally built in 1530, the walls of Llancaiach Fawr Grade 1 listed manor house hold centuries of secrets.
 The house has been restored and furnished to accurately reflect its Tudor heritage, but the authentic atmosphere goes far beyond that, with regular reports of strange experiences in every room of the house.
 Steel yourself for strong odours of violet, lavender and even roast beef.

 Ghost tours of the venue include a 90-minute tour of the manor by candlelight to hear true stories of uncanny things that have happened to staff and visitors over the years.
 There are also family ghost tours suitable for young people aged 12-15, a ghost tour with a meal option and a tour with a full paranormal guide and sensors to detect any uninvited guests.

 Cardiff Castle, South Wales